 - 4.228% of the amount borrowed is assessed as a processing fee by the federal government for loans disbursed between October 1, 2020 and October 1, 2024

 As with unsubsidized direct loan program and private loans, interest begins to accrue at the time the first disbursement is made.

 How do I apply?

 - Contact the Office of Financial Aid & Scholarships to request the loan

-- Complete Entrance Loan Counseling and a Master Promissory Note (MPN) for the Federal Graduate PLUS loan at www.studentloans.gov
+- Complete Entrance Loan Counseling and a Master Promissory Note (MPN) for the Federal Graduate PLUS loan at Federal Student Aid

 What is the difference between a Federal Direct Loan and the Federal Graduate PLUS loan?

-The Federal Graduate PLUS interest rate is fixed at 6.31%.
-The Federal Direct Unsubsidized Loan is fixed at 5.31%.
-In addition, the Federal Graduate PLUS requires a credit check that the Federal Direct Unsubsidized Loan does not.
+- The Federal Graduate PLUS requires a credit check and the Federal Direct Unsubsidized Loan does not.

 - The Federal Graduate PLUS loan is limited to a student's cost of attendance, while the Federal Direct Unsubsidized Loan is limited to $20,500 for the academic year.

 - The Federal Graduate PLUS loan does not have a lifetime borrowing limit, while the Federal Direct Unsubsidized Loan is limited to $138,500 for Graduate level students.